 5.4 It is our normal practice to request that clients make arrangements to pay a proportion of their fee on a monthly standing order.
 These standing orders will be applied to fees arising from work agreed in this letter of engagement for the current and ensuing years.
 Once we have been able to assess the amount of work and time involved we would be grateful if you would agree to pay an amount to us on a regular basis.

 5.5 We reserve the right to charge interest on overdue accounts at the current rate under theLate Payment of Commercial Debts (Interest) Act1998.
 We also reserve the right to terminate our engagement and cease acting if payment of any fees billed is unduly delayed.
-See Key Facts as to whether we accept settlement of fees by certain credit cards.
+See your engagement letter as to whether we accept settlement of fees by certain credit cards.

 5.6 If a client company, trust or other entity is unable or unwilling to settle our fees, we reserve the right to seek payment from the individual (or parent company) giving us instructions on behalf of the client, and we shall be entitled to enforce any sums due against the group company or individual nominated to act for you.